tilemill-project/tilemill/_posts/0100-01-01-CHANGELOG.md

 #  - Millstone - Fixed bug where options where discarded when requesting the same download from more than once instance (@strk)
 #  - Millstone - Fixed double unzipping bug
 #  - Millstone - Fixed handling of zipfile download metadata (@dboze)
+#  - node-srs - Now will transform all projections using `+init` syntax to use `+proj` syntax to avoid Mapnik needing to do this
+#  - node-srs - Now will auto-detect various variant forms of epsg 4326 and make them consistent to ensure fastest reprojection in Mapnik

 - version: 0.10.1.120
   tag: v0.10.1-120-g182c947